tobybrowne/ES-synth-starter/README.md

 ### DisplayUpdateTask
 This is an RTOS task that updates the OLED display to form a user interface.
 The MII of this task is 100ms, as this is a sufficient frequency for a user to not notice any latency, however this task must also wait for the `sysState` semaphore before executing.

-ADD EXECUTION TIME
+We measured the worst-case execution time by simulating events that trigger as many screen events as possible.
+This gives us a worst-case execution time of 17290μs.

 ### CAN_RX_ISR
 This is an interrupt that runs whenever the device receives a CAN message.
 It takes the message and stores it in a global thread safe queue, for further processing in another module.
 This interrupt is intentionally kept as small as possible to minimise disruptions to the scheduler.

 The execution time of this interrupt will always be the same, as it is only called when there is a packet to process.
 Therefore, by filling the RX buffer with packets to process, we can easily find the execution time of this interrupt to be 11μs.

 The MII of this process is slightly harder to define, as it would usually depend upon the rate at which other boards transmit CAN messages.
 The absolute MII would likely be the minimum possible period between CAN message.
 For our setup this is about 960μs.
+However a more reasonable value to use for calculations is 10 per second or a period of 100,000 μs.

 ### ReceiveCanTask
 This is an RTOS task which processes the CAN messages placed in the global RX queue by CAN_RX_ISR.
 This system has 3 types of CAN messages, each distinguished by their first byte: